ellisgl/GeekLab-Conf/docs/JSON.md

 ### Usage
-Setup a primary JSON (system.json, main.json, moneky.json or what ever you want to call it).
+Set up a primary JSON (system.json, main.json, monkey.json or what ever you want to call it).

 ```json
 {